sgbaik-decaf/portfolio/94870_internet_speed.md

 # Internet speed of European Countries

+This is part of an academic work of 94-870 *Telling Stories with Data* at Carnegie Mellon University.

 There is an interactive map *and* a stacked bar graph embedded in it.
 Wait till it loads.
 If prompted, log in with your CMU or ESRI account.

 For iPad users: a fullscreen alternative is available [here](https://carnegiemellon.maps.arcgis.com/apps/instant/sidebar/index.html?appid=0781e9e4284c41248d0303d50ab5ee02)

 <iframe src="https://carnegiemellon.maps.arcgis.com/apps/instant/sidebar/index.html?appid=0781e9e4284c41248d0303d50ab5ee02" width="1000" height="700" frameborder="0" style="border:0" allowfullscreen>iFrames are not supported on this page.</iframe>

-This is part of an academic work of *94-870 Telling Stories with Data* (Spring 2024) at Carnegie Mellon University.

-# ORIGINAL VISUALIZATION
+## Original Visualization

+This work is based on the following visualization:
-Average internet speed across Europe

-Ornaldo Gjergji, European Data Journalism Network
+'Average internet speed across Europe' by Ornaldo Gjergji, European Data Journalism Network

 [europeandatajournalism.eu](https://datavis.europeandatajournalism.eu/obct/connectivity/#third)

-# DEVELOPMENT
+## Development

 The original visualization is already an awesome, aesthetic piece of work, but I noticed some room for improvement in the main interactive map.

 The geographic visualization is especially useful for the audience to navigate to the data (s)he wants: much better than a chart where one has to 'search' through the country names.
 However, the linear, equal-interval scale of connection speed in Mbps is questionable in terms of heuristic perceptibility.
 Assuming that the main audience is people with minimal-to-none sense of how much data we download during daily activities, the scale should be based on the qualitative user experience, not a numeric delivery of data.

-Other than the reconstruction of the interactive map, the main change is redefining the color-code scale from continuous to categorical, so that the audience can easily understand what is possible and not given a certain internet download speed.
+Other than the reconstruction of the interactive map, a major change was redefining the color-code scale from continuous to categorical, so that the audience can easily understand what is possible and not given a certain internet download speed.

 Also, I changed the color scheme from `pale green - blue` to `mustard brown - blue` to communicate that lower internet speed is a no-fun experience.

-I replaced the labels of countries with full names with variable visibility (no letters when zoomed out to the big picture) and added a filter showing the feasibility of "4K YouTube", following the recommendation of two testers.
+I replaced the labels of countries with full names with variable visibility (no letters when zoomed out to the big picture) and added a filter showing the feasibility of "4K YouTube".

-### Tester A (late 10's, college student) commented as below.

-1. How long did it take for you to recognize what this is for?

-> 10 seconds.

-2. Is there anything you find confusing?

-> There is too much word on the legend.

-3. Is there anything you find aesthetically unpleasant?
-Please rate this visualization on a 5-level scale.

-> 4.9 / 5

-5. Is there anything you would change or do differently?

-> It could have been better if you focused on one thing such as "4K YouTube".

-### Tester B (early 30's, post-doctorate researcher) commented as below.

-1. How long did it take for you to recognize what this is for?

-> 10 seconds.

-2. Is there anything you find confusing?

-> The abbreviated 3-letter country names obscure the map.
-Good otherwise.

-3. Is there anything you find aesthetically unpleasant?
-Please rate this visualization on a 5-level scale.

-> 4.5 / 5.
-I like the typeface but I don't think it's needed in the first place.

-5. Is there anything you would change or do differently?

-> The background does not match with the actual data layer.
-Do we need a background map?
-Try using Python to ... ... (technical advice).

-# DATA SOURCES
+## Data Sources

 Internet speed data from the original author's GitHub.